Victor Vargas: Awards

 On June 23, 2015, Vargas was named "Latin America Entrepreneur of the Year" by business magazine The Executive.
-Concepción Dancausa, one of Spain's delegates to the European Union’s Committee of the Regions, personally gave the award to Vargas at a ceremony in Marid.
+Concepción Dancausa, one of Spain's delegates to the European Union’s Committee of the Regions, personally gave the award to Vargas at a ceremony in Madrid.
 According to Latin Business Daily, Vargas received the award "for his leadership role in driving economic growth, job creation, and expansion of wealth in Latin America."

 Polo

 Vargas co-owns and plays left bench for Lechuza Caracas, a polo club and team.

 On September 1, 2015, Vargas told The Telegraph that he was planning to start a league in the Dominican Republic.
-Recently, Vargas had moved the headquarters of his club from England to Spain.
+Vargas had moved the headquarters of his club from England to Spain.
 When asked why, he explained the decision was simple: the rain.
 "We've played for five weeks here in Spain and had no rain."

 On June 21, 2009, twenty-one of his horses died suddenly during a polo tournament in Palm Beach, Florida.
-The Lechuza Argentine captain, Juan Martín Nero believed the cause to be tainted Biodyl, a vitamin supplement given to horses to ward off exhaustion, as five of the horses that did not receive it were unaffected.
+The Lechuza Argentine captain believed the cause to be tainted Biodyl, a vitamin supplement given to horses to ward off exhaustion, as five of the horses that did not receive it were unaffected.
 Lechuza was runner-up in the 2009 CV Whitney Cup and won the Cup in 2011.